Jord4563/learning-git/README.md

-#MyApp
+# Learning GitHub
-This is my app.
+This is just a repository I use to learn Git.